jmvanel/semantic_forms/doc/en/administration.md

 CAUTION: do not load data or configuration into the un-named (default) graph.
 It would not be taken in account by the framework.

-## Updating RDF content
+## Updating and loading RDF content

 Of course the simplest way to upload and update RDF content is to paste the URL in the top field "Disply", see the [User manual](https://github.com/jmvanel/semantic_forms/wiki/User_manual#navigating).
+But this works for RDF data that are available via HTTP.
+If you have RDF content as a local file, you can load it via the `/load` service; see below "Remote shell commands".

 Run (with `java -cp $JARS` or `runMain` under SBT) deductions.runtime.utils.CommandLineApp for a commented list of Scala/Java Applications available in Semantic\_forms classpath.